 A better alternative to the Magic Formula?

-As you may know I was introduced to quantitative value investing by Joel Greenblatt’s excellent book called The Little Book that Beats the Market that explained his Magic Formula investing strategy.
+I became a quantitative value investing after reading Joel Greenblatt’s excellent book The Little Book that Beats the Market that explained his Magic Formula investing strategy.

 Looking for an even better strategy

-Ever since reading about Magic Formula investing described in the book I have been searching for an even better investment strategy.
+After reading about the Magic Formula I have been searching for an even better investment strategy.

 And that is exactly what I found when I read the research paper written by Philip Vanstraceele and Luc Allaeys, both good friends, called Studying different Systematic Value Investing Strategies on the Eurozone stock market.